ANCDS GUIDELINES FOR DOCUMENTING CONTINUING EDUCATION CREDITS (CECs)

 Examples include:

-• Refereed papers, poster sessions, and presentations at national, state, or regional professional meetings
+• Poster sessions and oral presentations at national, state, and/or regional professional meetings

-• Invited workshops, seminars, presentations, teleconferences, and videoconferences
+• Invited workshops, seminars, presentations, teleconferences, and/or videoconferences

 • Graduate level courses taught for credit (1 course = 1 presentation per certification/recertification cycle)